-In terms of the self-report version of the RCADS, the original sixfactors that distinguished various anxiety and depression scales were confirmed across 3,908 adolescents from Brazil, Bulgaria, Croatia, Indonesia, Montenegro, Nigeria, Palestinian Territories, Philippines, Portugal, Romania, and Serbia while controlling for differences in age, gender, religion, and family affluence across these countries (Stevanovic et al., 2017).
-Item-level analyses revealed that ten out of the 47 items across five of the six scales (specifically separation anxiety, social phobia, generalised anxiety, obsessive-compulsive disorder, and depressive disorders) demonstrated non-invariance.
+In terms of the self-report version of the RCADS, the original six-factors that distinguished various anxiety and depression scales were confirmed across 3,908 adolescents from Brazil, Bulgaria, Croatia, Indonesia, Montenegro, Nigeria, Palestinian Territories, Philippines, Portugal, Romania, and Serbia, while controlling for differences in age, gender, religion, and family affluence across these countries (Stevanovic et al., 2017).
+Item-level analyses revealed that ten out of the 47 items across five of the six scales (specifically separation anxiety, social phobia, generalised anxiety, and obsessive-compulsive disorder, and depressive disorders) demonstrated non-invariance.
 However, the noted variability did not ascribe to a fixed pattern that was consistent across cultures, indicating that such differences were independent of cultural or linguistic differences and likely attributable to other extraneous variables.
 Thus, screening measures such as the RCADS and the SDQ are useful, and their implementation must be carefully assessed before being extended to populations that do not traditionally use them.

-Another noteworthy factor when considering these measures is the source of information.
+Another consideration noteworthy factors when considering these measures is the source of information.
 While parent and teacher reports render significant insight into younger children's functioning, solitary reliance on these versions of screening measures for adolescents has consistently been cautioned within the literature.
-Weak agreement between parent and adolescent reports (Weems et al., 2011) can be attributable to various factors including reduced contact and dependency on caregivers (which decreases the latter's awareness of the adolescent's covert cognitions, emotions, and behaviours), mental health problems experienced by caregivers that reduces their objectivity (Fjermestad et al., 2017), stigma, and stereotyping (Spence, 2018).
+Weak agreement between parent and adolescent reports (Weems et al., 2011) can be attributable to various factors including reduced contact and dependency on caregivers (which-that decreases the latter's awareness of the adolescent's covert cognitions, emotions, and behaviours) may not always be known to the observer, mental health problems experienced by caregivers that reduces their objectivity (Fjermestad et al., 2017), stigma, and stereotyping (Spence, 2018).

-While there is evidence indicating the widespread use of patientreported measures in clinical settings for the purposes of monitoring and service feedback, less is known in the way of screening.
-Even in these settings, their inappropriate use (such as the use of measures designed for adults) and misinterpretation is found to have adverse effects on service satisfaction, with erroneous conclusions impairing accurate identification and intervention (Wolpert et al., 2014).
-Non-English-speaking communities may be at a disadvantage and bear the brunt of such issues.
-Deighton et al., (2014) were unable to find any evidence for the implication of ethnic, regional, or socioeconomic diversity on the utility of self-report measures.
+While there is evidence indicating these wide-spread use of patientreported measures in clinical settings for the purposes of monitoring and service feedback, less is known in the way of screening.
+Even in these settings, their inappropriate use (such asas the use of measures designed for adults) and misinterpretation is found to have adverse effects on service satisfaction, withand erroneous conclusions impairings critical decision making regarding accurate identification and effective intervention (Wolpert et al., 2014).
+NonEnglish-speaking communities may be at a disadvantage and bear the brunt of such issues.
+Deighton et al., (2014) were unable to find any evidence for the implication of ethnic, regional, or socio-economic diversity on the utility of self-report measures.
 Thus, while these tools demonstrate much promise, competent and appropriate implementation is needed to maintain their utility.